superfly/docs/flyctlhelp.html.md

 ## _Other options_

-All the executable versions of flyctl for all platforms are available from the [Github repository](https://github.com/superfly/flyctl).
+All the executable versions of flyctl for all platforms are available from the [GitHub repository](https://github.com/superfly/flyctl).
 Browse to the [latest release view](https://github.com/superfly/flyctl/releases/latest) to view all available files.

 Standalone executable files and archive/compressed files are available.
 If in doubt as to which one to use, use the install scripts above.